Dishoungh/gentoo-config/README.md

 This is a work-in-progress guide for me to build a Gentoo VM.
 I'm mapping out EXACTLY what I did to my VM to make it easier for others to help me troubleshoot.

-Depending on how large this gets, I'll probably separate this README to 3 separate READMEs (1 for creating the Virtual Machine, 1 for installing Gentoo (excluding the kernel configuration part), and 1 just for the kernel config part).
+Depending on how large this gets, I'll probably separate this README to multiple READMEs or keep it as one depending on which one is easiest to read.

 This setup has been done on a QEMU KVM hypervisor on a Arch Linux host.
 This is my host setup:
 ![image](https://user-images.githubusercontent.com/47036723/158039894-8337d0db-e63c-43e1-afd9-fc81e0f41b4d.png)